The Quiet Power of Introverts

 Being introverted does not mean that you need to be anxious.
 You can embrace your introverted self, and also feel peaceful and confident in who you are.

-In a recent initial consultation, one of my career coaching clients was describing his result on the Myers-Briggs Type Inventory, one of the most well-known assessment tools that gauges where people fall on the introvert-extrovert spectrum, and something that we often offer to career coaching clients here at Growing Self.
+In a recent initial consultation, one of my career coaching clients was describing his result on the Myers-Briggs Type Inventory, one of the most well-known assessment tools that gauge where people fall on the introvert-extrovert spectrum, and something that we often offer to career coaching clients here at Growing Self.

 “My test results said that I’m an introvert,” he said, “but I don’t think of myself that way.
 I get along well with people, and I know how to work a room.”